*This post is in association with Zimpli Kids

-Before I became a parent I never heard of the term ‘sensory play’ but pretty quickly I learnt how important it is.
+Before I became a parent I had never heard of the term ‘sensory play’.
+But I pretty quickly learnt how important (and fun) it is.
 We started doing sensory play trays from just a few months old, to let Joshua explore and learn through play.
 We used this method through weaning too which worked wonders!

 Joshua always got stuck in but as he got older, he started to have a big dislike for certain textures.
-As he refuses to eat or touch many things based on how they feel or look, we like to create sensory trays for him to help get him to try out different textures again.
+As he refuses to eat or touch many things based on how they feel or look, we like to create sensory trays for him.
+In the hopes that it’ll help him to try out different textures again.

 So, when the lovely people over at Zimpli Kids sent me a bundle of their products to try out, we couldn’t wait to get going with some more sensory fun at home.